cudoventures/cudos-docs/docs/governance/tokenomics.md

 ### Staking

-Staking is the process of locking up CUDOS tokens to the Cudos network.
+Staking is the process of locking up CUDOS tokens to the CUDOS network.

 ### Delegating